SequAna-Ukon/VTK_CF/README.md

 > **Exercise:** Go take a look at the data.
 How big is the data?

-One of the great things about operating on a Linux system is that its designed to allow concurrent access by multiple users.
+One of the great things about operating on a Linux system is that it's designed to allow concurrent access by multiple users.

 > **Exercise**: Take a look at the permissions for the data directory.
 What does it tell you about access to the directory?
 What is a group in Linux?
 Which groups are you a member of?